HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *embedded system* - an electronic system including a processing unit, memory, and input/output interfaces that are embedded within a larger mechanical or electronic system

+*entropy* - Measure of unpredictability, system with high disorder will have high entropy

 *information disclosure* - a way to extract information

 *insecurity by design* - term coined when analyzing products that showed to have missed event the most basic security controls

 *Mirai* - malware that exploited IoT devices, turning them into botnets

+*pseudo randomness* - Output that appear random but in reality is completely deterministic, and don't contain an entropy sources

 *repudiation* - plausibility to deny an action

+*ring oscillator* - electronic circuit used to generate noise to be used for random number generation

 *Ripple20* - set of vulnerabilities in a software library that implements a TCP/IP stack